This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Purple is known as a secondary color and requires two primary color shades.
 When combining a warm red that has a small amount of yellow with a cool blue that also has a small amount of yellow, means you are combining three primary colors.
 By doing this, you are going to create a purple shade that is muddy in appearance, leaning towards a brown.
 To create a brilliant purple color, you should blend a cooler red with a warmer blue.

-Classifying Blue Shades
+Classifying Blue and Red Shades

-In most cases, you can visually observe the temperature of the blue purple shade.
+In most cases, you can visually observe the temperature of the blue-purple shade.
 Cooler blue colors, for example, manganese blue, will have a green tint.
 Warmer blue colors, for example, ultramarine blue, already lean towards a purple color.
 We have been comparing various colors with temperature, so here is a list of shades of blue organized from cool to warm:

 If you want to create a more brilliant purple color, using indanthrone and ultramarine blue are your best options.
 This is one side of the color equation; you now need to consider your reds.
 Here are shades of red from cool to warm:

 The shade of purple can be altered by using the different reds and blues.
 More brilliant or vibrant purple shades need cooler shades of red and warmer shades of blue.
 To create a pure purple shade, you can use reds like alizarin crimson, permanent carmine, spectrum crimson, and quinacridone rose.
-All of these, when combined with a warm blue shade, creates an amazingly pure and vibrant purple.
+All of these, when combined with a warm blue shade, create an amazingly pure and vibrant purple.

 Adapting Purple Shade Temperatures

 When dealing with color temperatures, you can create cool and warm purple colors.
 You can produce a wonderful diverse purple palette.
-When painting flowers or fabrics, you want to get as close to the real thing as you can and adapting your purple shades can help get you there.
+When painting flowers or fabrics, you want to get as close to the real thing as you can, and adapting your purple shades can help get you there.
 Going further in this article, we will be using a pure purple combination of ultramarine blue and alizarin crimson as our purple base.

 How to Make Purple Colors Cooler?